tobiasjeckel/blissful-booking-app/README.md

 -   Export a calendar object on confirmation page
 -   Chat with customer support
 -   Payment route
--   Carousel with cool images on welcome page
 -   Improve mobile responsiveness

 ## Tech